Radio-controlled aircraft: Sailplanes and gliders

 Gliders are planes that do not typically have any type of propulsion.
+They can be towed into the air by use of another aircraft with an engine, and once at a high altitude, the glider can release from the tow rope.
 Unpowered glider flight must be sustained through exploitation of the natural lift produced from thermals or wind hitting a slope.
 Dynamic soaring is another popular way of providing energy to gliders that is becoming more and more common.
 However, even conventional slope soaring gliders are capable of achieving speeds comparable with similar sized powered craft.

 Gliders are typically partial to slow flying and have high aspect ratio, as well as very low wing loading (weight to wing area ratio).
 Two and three-channel gliders which use only rudder control for steering and dihedral or polyhedral wing shape to automatically counteract rolling are popular as training craft, due to their ability to fly very slowly and high tolerance to error.

 Powered gliders have recently seen an increase in popularity.
 By combining the efficient wing size and wide speed envelope of a glider airframe with an electric motor, it is possible to achieve long flight times and high carrying capacity, as well as glide in any suitable location regardless of thermals or lift.
 A common method of maximising flight duration is to quickly fly a powered glider upwards to a chosen altitude and descending in an unpowered glide.
 Folding propellers which reduce drag (as well as the risk of breaking the propeller) are standard.
 Powered gliders built with stability in mind and capable of aerobatics, high speed flight and sustained vertical flight are classified as 'Hot-liners'.
 'Warm-liners' are powered craft with similar abilities but less extreme thrust capability.